-- Organizations that involve OPSEU members in the social justice fund work as much as possible; e.g. through education tours and meeting with project beneficiaries; as there is much for OPSEU Social Justice Fund to learn from these projects.
+- Organizations that involve OPSEU/SEFPO members in the social justice fund work as much as possible; e.g. through education tours and meeting with project beneficiaries; as there is much for OPSEU/SEFPO Social Justice Fund to learn from these projects.

 - Applications from unions and grassroots community organizations and civil society based in Canada.
-OPSEU is open to partnerships with other Canadian based unions if there is a demonstrated need.
+OPSEU/SEFPO is open to partnerships with other Canadian based unions if there is a demonstrated need.

 - Funding of trade union solidarity by funding international projects that meet our guiding principles and funding criteria.

 100 Lesmill Road